tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 # Reason-ArturiaKeylabEssential-Remote

 Remote is the Propellerheadʼs protocol for communication between hardware control surfaces and Reason Studio application.
-This project provides Reason remote script for the **DAW Command Center** surface of the Arturia Keylab Essential keyboard
+This project provides Reason remote scripts for the **DAW Command Center** surface of the Arturia Keylab Essential keyboard

 **Note**: I am not affiliated or associated in any way with Arturia or Propellerhead.
 I have created these files myself with the files and programs legally available to me.